9 perfectly petite fairy garden plants

 - Interesting rocks, pebbles, shells, pine cones, driftwood or anything that you can find in and around the garden to create a wonderland fairies will love.

 If there’s one thing fairies love, it’s flowers.
 This hardy ground-hugging perennial herb is native to South Australia.
 From spring to early summer it reveals an abundance of dainty white or pale-blue star-shaped flowers that almost cover the dark green foliage.
-Likes full sun to light shade.
+Pratia thrives in full sun to light shade.

 For a pop of fairy garden colour, dianthus is the ticket.
 Also known as carnations or pinks, dianthus flowers from spring to autumn and its silvery-green foliage creates interesting contrast.
 Many dianthus boast two-coloured petals that are laced, flecked or picotee (an outer margin of another colour).
-Likes full sun.
+Dianthus likes to grow in full sun.
 Read our dianthus factsheet.

 With its swathe of small but showy flowers, butterflies and birds will love this plant, and so will fairies.
-This low-care free-flowering perennial blooms late winter to summer.
-For a splash of white, try White Heat (Iberis amara) or for a lovely lilac shade, plant Iberis Lavish (Iberis gibraltarica).
-Likes full sun.
-Read our iberis candytuft factsheet.
+This low-care perennial blooms from late winter to summer, providing colour, texture and fragrance.
+Phlox is available in several colours including pure white, violet, light pink and a vibrant hot pink.
+To get the best out of your phlox, plant in full sun.

 Mazus is a tiny groundcover perennial plant, growing just five centimetres tall.
 It forms a dense mat of foliage, making it a welcoming flowering groundcover for your fairy garden.
 In spring, it’s dotted with tiny mauve, pink or yellow flowers.
 Likes full sun to part shade.